Guidance for Graduate Students:

 - When signing the offer letter with the appointing department, make sure to obtain a copy for personal records.

 - Complete all new appointment information through UAcess Employee immediately.
-All new GAs, must undergo a pre-hire screening process in accordance with ABOR policy 6-709.
+All new GAs, must undergo a pre-hire screening process, including a background check, in accordance with ABOR policy 6-709.

 - Take action on and complete Graduate Notice of Appointment (NOA) within 14 days of receiving the email notification from Human Resources.
 Failure to complete this necessary step will put the GA at risk of not being re-hired for future semesters.

 - Complete all mandatory trainings related to their appointment.
 This includes, but is not limited to, Teaching Assistant/Associate Training Online (TATO) and any departmental trainings.
 Please note that Graduate Assistant/Associate Teaching Orientation (GATO) is no longer offered by the Graduate College.
 However, individual departments or colleges may be requiring in-person training.
 Please contact the appointing department for more information.

 - Discuss all other positions with their supervisor(s).
 This is to ensure that any other employment and/or appointment will not interfere with the assigned duties.

 - Complete all duties and responsibilities assigned by the appointing department(s).

 - Be aware that while concurrently enrolled at least half-time (6 units during the Fall and Spring, and 3 units during the Summer), a GA is exempt from Social Security Taxes (FICA).

 - Graduate Assistants/Associates are also subject to all rules, regulations, and policies that are set by ABOR (Arizona Board of Regents) and the University of Arizona.
 These include but are not limited to those governing intellectual property, equal opportunity, affirmative action, conflict of interest, and code of conduct.